zhutoutoutousan/A-study-note-as-a-beginner/README.md

     - Functionality
       - A intellectual coach
         - Customized active-recall tools
+        - Training plan and monitor system for fluid-like neural patterns
       - An information hub
         - All information should be strongly coupled together
         - Customized study tools for a certain task